 Most importantly, Sabian cymbals have remained incredibly affordable.
 It is not every day that you get a combination of quality and affordability in cymbals.

-And this is where Sabian has made a real mark in drum and accessories.
+And this is where Sabian has made a real mark in drums and accessories.

 For more than 30 years, they have created what you can easily call perfect hi-hats, crashes, rides, and effects cymbals suitable for all levels of drumming.